dxw/breathe_ruby/README.md

 # Breathe

-A Ruby Wrapper for the BreateHR API
+A Ruby Wrapper for the BreatheHR API

 ## Installation